 Interactive map of the area:

-Free parking is available on site.
-See the trails section to know which parking you need.
+Free parking is available.
+See the tracks section to know which parking you need.

 You can visit this place anytime.
 But since there is no artificial light, you should visit during daylight.